About Warren Farm

 2000 was also the year that Liz Osman started a tearoom at Warren Farm, serving Cream Teas from the farm house kitchen. the business expanded rapidly and soon gained a reputation for one of the best cream teas in the UK!

-The farm is now becoming more of a family affair, as John & Liz's son James is taking on more of the business.
+The farm is now being run by the next generation, with John & Liz's son James is taking on the farm business.
 James is particularly keen to develop Warren Farm Beef as a product which has already gained a reputation as being some of the best beef available.

 The Farm is in an iconic area renowned for its natural beauty - as such, we are proud of our environment.
 The farm entered a Countryside Stewardship Scheme in 2017 and now undertakes a range of measures to promote and protect wildlife habitats.